jupyterhub/jupyterhub/docs/source/howto/upgrading-v5.md

 This behavior was considered a too-permissive default in Authenticators that source large user pools like OAuthenticator, which would accept e.g. all users with a Google account by default.
 As a result, OAuthenticator 16 introduced two configuration options:

-1. `Authenticator.allow_all` (default: False)
+1. `OAuthenticator.allow_all` (default: False)
-2. `Authenticator.allow_existing_users` (default: True if allowed_users is non-empty, False otherwise)
+2. `OAuthenticator.allow_existing_users` (default: True if allowed_users is non-empty, False otherwise)

-JupyterHub 5 adopts these options for all Authenticators, essentially having the effect that _some_ allow configuration is required for anyone to be able to login.
+JupyterHub 5 adopts these options for all Authenticators, having the effect that _some_ allow configuration is required for anyone to be able to login.
 If you want to preserve the pre-5.0 behavior with no `allow` configuration, set:

 ```python
 c.Authenticator.allow_all = True
 ```

-`allow_existing_users` defaults are meant to be backward-compatible, but you can now _explicitly_ allow or disallow based on presence in the database by setting `Authenticator.allow_existing_users`.
+`allow_existing_users` defaults are meant to be backward-compatible, but you can now _explicitly_ allow or not based on presence in the database by setting `Authenticator.allow_existing_users` to True or False.

 :::{seealso}